Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample16_CrossReceiverMessageSettlement.md

 await receiver2.CompleteMessageAsync(rehydratedMessage);
 ```

-## Storing Only the Lock Token
+## Storing only the lock token

-If the entire message is not needed when settling the message in a different process, you can simply store off the
+If the entire message is not needed when settling the message in a different process, you can simply preserve the
 lock token.
-In the example below, we store off the lock token with the GUID bytes.
+In the example below, we store off the lock token using its GUID bytes.
 You can also simply store a
 string if that is easier for your scenario.

 ```C# Snippet:ServiceBusWriteReceivedMessageLockToken